datafold/data-diff/docs/new-database-driver-guide.rst

 Databases can have the same data in different formats, e.g. ``DECIMAL`` vs ``FLOAT`` vs ``VARCHAR``, with different precisions.
 DataDiff works by converting the values to ``VARCHAR`` and comparing it.
-Your normalize_number/normalize_timestamp functions should account for differing precions between columns.
+Your normalize_number/normalize_timestamp functions should account for differing precisions between columns.

 These functions accept an SQL code fragment, and returns a new code fragment representing the appropriate computation.

 :meth:`parse_type`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the last resort if for type detection.
+This is used to determine types which the system cannot effectively detect.
-If you added the type to the TYPE_CLASSES dict and it still isn't getting detected - you should use this function.
+Examples:

-The common approach is to use Regex to get Column Type + Precision/Width
+DECIMAL(10,3) needs to be parsed by a custom algorithm.
+You'd be using regex to split it into Field name + Width + Scale.

 4. Debugging